FadeMind/W-ICO/README.md

-# Windows Custom Folder Icon Pack

-**Various icons folder for Windows in ICO format**
+# Various icons folder and more for Windows in ICO format

 Windows 7 + Windows 10 + Windows 11